Igalia/phpreport/docs/user/tasks.rst

 In the left column, you can find:

-* User work summary: counts the number of hours worked in the selected day, week and month.
+* User work summary: contains useful information about the user work status.

 * Calendar: indicates the selected date and you can click on it to go to a different date.